sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-1.md

     - Check asset data
     - Check settings
     - Check code

-These are rather large topics and I want to go into detail about them, so this might be more than one article.
-Goo look for a link at the end of this blogpost in case I forgot to go back here and edit this text before I click the juicy UPLOAD BUTTON! :D <!-- Note to future self: I definitely don't ever want to remove this, I think it's cute -->

 Within each topic, I will first describe the problematic situation you too might have encountered in Unity.
 Afterwards I'll present my attempt at making it less horrible.
 I'll also share my experiences that I made after working with those solutions for quite some time.
 There will be code!
 Maybe a lot of it!
 Some will be controversial!